 Is there anything more refreshing than snacking on a popsicle during the summer?
 This summer, instead of heading to the freezer section of the grocery store, learn how to make your own refreshing popsicles to keep in the freezer.
 Most popsicles are made with four ingredients or less and can be made in under 15 minutes.
+Also kids are going to be begging for what's basically a snack full of fruit.
 The hardest part of the whole process will be waiting for them to fully freeze.
 Give it a try for yourself and make one — or all — from the list below.

 Pineapple Mango Popsicles

 Jetting off to a tropical island might not be in the cards this summer, but you might be able to trick your mind into thinking you are there with these pineapple mango popsicles.
 When making these popsicles, try to use fresh fruit over frozen.
 It will enhance the flavors and makes the tropical feeling that much stronger.
 See how it all comes together on Eat With Clarity.